gulcalikli/gulcalikli.github.io/_pages/about.md

 News
 ======
 <ul>

-<li><b>March 2026:</b> Our paper "Practical Feasibility of Sustainable Software Engineering Tools
+<li><b>March 2026:</b> Our paper "<a href="https://arxiv.org/pdf/2603.29056">Practical Feasibility of Sustainable Software Engineering Tools
-  and Techniques" with Satwik Ghanta and Peggy Gregory has been accepted at <b>FSE 2026</b> Industry Track.
+  and Techniques</a>" with Satwik Ghanta and Peggy Gregory has been accepted at <b>FSE 2026</b> Industry Track.
 This is Satwik's second (Core A ranked) paper as a part of his PhD thesis (jointly supervised with Peggy Gregory).
 Great work Satwik!</li>

 <li><b>February 2026:</b> I have been invited to serve at the Programme Committee of "<a href="https://conf.researchr.org/home/icse-2027">ICSE 2027</a> (Research Track)"</li>